RozbehSharahi/fhp-rest-api/README.md

 ## Start with Apache

-In case you want to start the REST API with Apache you will need to add an `.htaccess` file to the projects root where your `index.php` is defined.
+In case you want to start Lazer-REST-API on an apache server, please add the following `.htaccess` file to your project's root where `index.php` is located.

 ```htaccess
 RewriteEngine On